All five-loop planar four-point functions of half-BPS operators in $\mathcal N=4$ SYM: Results

 \subsection{Five Loops}

-Following the evidence at lower loops, we will assume that at five loops the bound on the $\{ b_{ij}\}$ in eq.~\p{bound} is $\kappa = 4$.
-In that case we should consider 900 functions $F^{(5)}_{\{b_{ij}\}}$, which contain 614 undetermined coefficients.
-By considering symmetries of the conformal integral and magic identities between them we can show that the integrated correlator depends only on 414 coefficients.
+At five loops we expect the bound on the $\{ b_{ij}\}$ from eq.~\p{bound} to be $\kappa=4$, but once again we test this conjecture by starting with the bound $\kappa=5$.
+We need to consider 2451 functions $F^{(5)}_{\{b_{ij}\}}$, which contain 1217 undetermined coefficients, but when we consider symmetries of the conformal integral and magic identities between them we can show that the integrated correlator depends only on 791 coefficients.

 At five loops it is quite difficult to take the OPE limit of the conformal integrals, so only the order $(1-v)^0$ of the expansions is available.
 That means that if we naively take $v$ to one in the conditions of section \ref{intcond} then we might lose some important information.
 This happens because the $SU(4)$ representations $[M,L_0-2M,M]$ that appear in a given correlator at twist $L_0$ are combinations of the functions